Are you one of the almost 300,000? Why your tax refund might disappear this year

 The ATO said the move could impact up to 290,000 Australians.
 Source: AAP / Lukas Coch

 An ATO spokesperson confirmed the move, which is legal, could impact up to 290,000 Australians this financial year.
+The ATO expects more than 69,000 clients will repay their 'on hold' debts, at an estimated value of $274 million.
 Even if it's believed a person is unaware of the debt, they said there is no guarantee they will be notified ahead of time.

 "If we suspect a client may not be aware they have a debt on hold, we may try to contact prior to offsetting," they said.